shpongledsummer/minimal-forecast-card/README.md

 style: glass
 ```

-The glass style's translucent outer background is also disabled in embedded mode, since the parent card handles its own background.
+When using the `glass` style with `embedded: true`, the outer card's glass effect is disabled (since the parent card handles its own background).
+Instead, each individual forecast item gets its own frosted tile.

 <br>

 ## Custom Icons

-By default, the card uses Home Assistant's built-in MDI weather icons.
+By default the card uses Home Assistant's built-in MDI weather icons.
 If you prefer your own set, point the card to a folder containing SVG files named after each weather condition.

 ```yaml
 custom_icon_path: /local/icons/weather/
 ```

-The card loads icons as `{path}/{condition}.svg` — for example, if the forecast says `rainy`, it loads `/local/icons/weather/rainy.svg`.
+The card loads icons as `{path}/{condition}.svg`.
+For example, if the forecast says `rainy`, it loads `/local/icons/weather/rainy.svg`.

 <details>
 <summary><b>Expected filenames</b></summary>